Qatar hints at progress in Gaza truce talks as UN urges lifting of blockade

 “Today, people are not surviving in Gaza.
 Those that aren’t being killed with bombs and bullets are slowly dying,” he said.
 “There’s no justification for the denial of humanitarian assistance.
 And humanitarian aid should never be weaponised.”

-Amid warnings of famine in Gaza, Israel continued its air strikes across the Palestinian territory.
-At least nine people had been killed since dawn on Sunday as hospitals remain inundated with children among the victims.
+Amid warnings of famine in Gaza, Israel continued its air attacks across the Palestinian territory on Sunday, killing more than 20 people, including children.

-At least 52,243 Palestinians have been confirmed killed and 117,639 wounded in Israel’s war on Gaza since it began 18 months ago.
-The Gaza Government Media Office updated its death toll to more than 61,700, saying thousands of people missing under the rubble are presumed dead.
+At least 52,243 Palestinians have been confirmed killed and 117,639 wounded in Israel’s war on Gaza since it began 18 months ago, according to the Health Ministry in Gaza.
 An estimated 1,139 people were killed in Israel during the Hamas-led October 7, 2023, attacks and more than 200 were taken captive.

 Al Jazeera’s Tareq Abu Azzoum, reporting from Deir el-Balah in central Gaza, described Israel’s aerial and ground attacks as “devastating”.